-As to the costs and benefits of smaller units, the OUCC's and CAC's evidence fails to counter the important factWe acknowledge that aeroderivative turbines provide several key attributes that complement NIPSCO's largely renewable portfolio, including faster start capability than larger industrial frame unitssome important operational advantages in comparison to industrial frame turbines, such as faster ramp times, the ability to start and stop multiple times per day without impacting maintenance cycles, and higher efficiency-as compared to industrial frame gas turbines.
+As to the costs and benefits of smaller units, the OUCC's and CAC's evidence fails to counter the important fact that aeroderivative turbines provide several key attributes that complement NIPSCO's largely renewable portfolio, including faster start capability than larger industrial frame units, the ability to start and stop multiple times per day without impacting maintenance cycles, and higher efficiency as compared to industrial frame gas turbines.
 Pet.
 Ex.
 4-R at 20-21, and Jt.
 Pet.
-NIPSCO-CAC Ex.
+Ex.
 3 at 3-4.
-The fast ramping capability of the NIPSCO, however, has failed to provide any assessment showing that those advantages outweigh the significantly higher cost of aeroderivative units.
-And while NIPSCO references a 10-minute startup time for aeroderivative turbines provides functionality that is essential to satisfying reliability needs within NIPSCO's service territory and the MISO footprint.
-This is not a matter of gold plating; an alllarge industrial frame configuration simply would not satisfy these reliability needs.
-Importantly, while the OUCC claims that a specific cost benefit analysis on the aeroderivative turbines is critical, they can cite to no other example where an electric utility has done the analysis they claim should have been done units, the company's analyses did not actually find that fast startup time was a necessary characteristic of the CT Project.
-Additionally Pet.
+The fast ramping capability of the aeroderivative turbines provides functionality that is essential to satisfying reliability needs within NIPSCO's service territory and the MISO footprint.
+This is not a matter of gold plating; an all-large industrial frame configuration simply would not satisfy these reliability needs.
+Importantly, while the OUCC claims that a specific cost-benefit analysis on the aeroderivative turbines is critical, they can cite to no other example where an electric utility has done the analysis they claim should have been done.
+Pet.
 Ex.
 11 at 12.

-The stability of the aeroderivative turbines' fast ramping capability mitigates risk posed to customers from inadequate capacity.
+The stability of the aeroderivative turbines' fast-ramping capability mitigates risk posed to customers from inadequate capacity.
 This is critical as CAC witness Ms. Sommer testifies (p.
 21 and Figure 1, p.
 24) that, if certain MISO market reforms are implemented, NIPSCO will likely need more capacity starting in 2028, even when assuming that the proposed CT Project enters into service.
 It is this capacity potential that unlocks the unique customer benefit of the aeroderivative turbines.
 NIPSCO's rebuttal evidence, Pet.
 Ex.
-9 R at 5 6 establishes that, under the newly final GHG Rule, the aeroderivative units provide NIPSCO with flexibility to qualify as an "intermediate load unit" and potentially operate at greater capacity factors than an industrial frame unit, while remaining compliant with the Rule's emissions limits.
+9-R at 5-6 establishes that, under the newly final GHG Rule, the aeroderivative units provide NIPSCO with flexibility to qualify as an "intermediate load unit" and potentially operate at greater capacity factors than an industrial frame unit, while remaining compliant with the Rule's emissions limits.
 Absent adequate capacity, in order to manage resource adequacy, NIPSCO will have to purchase capacity on the market.
 It is this rationale that drives us to decline CAC's invitation to prejudge NIPSCO's proactive capacity purchases as described by NIPSCO witness Stanley at p.
 6 of his supplemental testimony.